references

 How does the separation system work?

-The separation is made possible by an integrated separator made of durable plastic.
-This separator directs the urine via the front part of the toilet opening into the liquids container or into an external tank.
-The solid faeces and toilet paper end up in the container for solids via the rear of the toilet opening.
+The separation is made possible by an integrated urine diverter made of durable plastic.
+This urine diverter directs the urine via the front part of the toilet opening into the liquids container or into an external tank.
+The solid feces and toilet paper end up in the container for solids via the rear of the toilet opening.
 The separation system is adapted to the human anatomy so that any physical contact is avoided.

 What is the function of the separation system?